sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1350 - draft-pick-values.md

-The following example shows TBD
+The following example shows returning a single value from a radio button group, and multiple values from a group of dropdowns.

 **Config**